LearnWeb3DAO/ICO/README.md

 ### Website

-- To develop the website we would be using [React](https://reactjs.org/) and [Next Js](https://nextjs.org/).
+- To develop the website we will be using [React](https://reactjs.org/) and [Next Js](https://nextjs.org/).
 React is a javascript framework which is used to make websites and Next Js is built on top of React.
-- First, You would need to create a new `next` app.
-Your folder structure should look something like
+- You first need to create a new `next` app.
+Your folder structure should look something like this:

   ```
      - ICO